-Change in Rate Fa hange in air Value
+Change in Rate (In milli Fair nge in Value

-(In mill lions)

 Interest Rate Swap contracts

 North America 10% \$ 1

 Asia 10%

 BUSINESS

 Overview

 We are the world's leading aluminum rolled products producer based on shipment volume in 2005, with total aluminum rolled products shipments of approximately 2,873kt.
 With operations on four continents comprised of 34 operating plants including three research facilities in 11 countries as of September 30, 2006, we are the only company of our size and scope focused solely on aluminum rolled products markets and capable of local supply of technically sophisticated products in all of these geographic regions.
 We had net sales of \$7.4 billion for the first nine months of 2006 and \$8.4 billion for the year ended December 31, 2005.